ShreyTanna29/Epic-shoot-game/README.md

 # Play it

-"GO and play this game right now, it's an order" - Kim Jong Un, after realising that you haven't played this game yet. https://epic-shoot-game.vercel.app
+"GO and play this game right now, it's an order" - Kim Jong Un, after realising that you haven't played this game yet. <br>
+https://epic-shoot-game.vercel.app